mmcgrana/gobyexample/CONTRIBUTING.md

   first_.

-* We're not going to change the navigation of the site, in particular adding a "previous section" link or an "index" link other than the on the title text.
+* We're not going to change the navigation of the site, in particular adding a "previous section" link or an "index" link other than the one on the title text.